filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

     After the message containing this transfer makes it on-chain, you will be able to see it using the [Filecoin Calibration Explorer](https://calibration.filscan.io/tipset/message-list) website.

-By this point we've learned how to create a wallet on the Lotus node using an RPC API call, as well as create a light wallet and manage it's assets through a hosted Glif node.
-If you are interested in exploring more features of Lotus, keep following this tutorial.
+By this point we've learned how to create a wallet on the Lotus node using an RPC API call, as well as create a light wallet and manage its assets through a hosted Glif node.
+To explore more features of the Lotus API, keep following this tutorial.
 You can also go to the [Lotus JSON-RPC API](https://lotus.filecoin.io/developers/apis/json-rpc/) and start creating your own projects on Filecoin.

 ## Make a storage deal

 Storing data is one of the most important features of Filecoin.
 In this section, we'll walk through the end-to-end process of storing your data on the Filecoin network.
 We'll start by importing your data to the local Lotus node, then make a storage deal with a storage provider, and finally wait for the deal to complete.

+_Note that the simplest way to store data on Filecoin is by using one of the many [storage helper tools](https://docs.filecoin.io/store/overview/) which wrap all of the following steps into a single API call.
+However, we include this section of the tutorial for anyone who wants to explore Filecoin storage at the protocol level in order to build developer tools or deepen their understanding._

 Let's dive in!

 1. Start by generating an admin auth token.
 This is required to import data into the Lotus node: